MP Estate Planning UK

 Personal vs. Business Debts

-Understanding the distinction between personal and business debts is vital for executors handling the estate of a deceased business owner in the UK.
-This distinction is crucial because it affects how debts are settled and who is liable for them.
+Understanding the distinction between personal and business debts is vital for executors handling the estate of a deceased business owner in England and Wales.
+This distinction directly affects which assets are used to settle which debts — and whether the family’s personal assets are at risk.

 Understanding the Difference

-Personal debts are those incurred by an individual for personal reasons, such as mortgages, credit card debt, or personal loans.
-These debts are typically settled from the deceased’s personal assets.
+Personal debts are those incurred by an individual for personal purposes, such as a residential mortgage, personal credit card debt, or a personal loan.
+These debts are settled from the deceased’s personal estate.

 Key differences between personal and business debts:

-• Personal debts are generally settled from personal assets.
+• Personal debts are always settled from personal assets within the estate.

 Liability of Executors